stharding/function-plotter/README.md

 <img src="img/mand_formula.png" height=13pt></img>  less than some finite
 bound (4 turns out to be a suitable bound) we declare it to be in the set.

-If we interpret pixel locations on the canvas to be point in the complex plane we can plot an approximation of the
+If we interpret pixel locations on the canvas to be points in the complex plane we can plot an approximation of the
 [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set).
 Furthermore,
 if we color each pixel based on the number of iterations it took to exclude it